 - HAYDEN: Intelligence, evidence and the case against Russia

 Police: Computer tech installed peeping software

 FULLERTON, CALIF.
-(AP) - A Southern California computer repairman suspected of installing spyware on laptops that enabled him to snap and download photographs of women showering and undressing in their homes was arrested Wednesday at his home, police said.
+(AP) - An Orange County computer repair tech was arrested on suspicion of installing spyware on laptops that allowed him to photograph women showering and undressing in their homes.

 The software sent fake error messages telling users to “fix their internal sensor soon,” and “try putting your laptop near hot steam for several minutes to clean the sensor,” Goodrich said.

 The error message prompted some victims took their laptops into the bathroom with them when they showered, the detective said.

 “Once he had access, he would take photographs of the users, usually women,” Goodrich said.
 “Often, the female victims were undressed or changing clothes.”